-3. Additional supportive services grant application requirements are specified in the application package.
-Submission of an incorrect or incomplete application package will result in the application being rejected during threshold review.
-The application packages must contain all required forms and certifications.
-Selections will be made based on criteria described in 38 CFR part 62 and this NOFA.
+3. Submission of an incorrect or incomplete application package will result in the application being rejected during threshold review.
+The application packages must contain all required forms.
 Applicants and grantees will be notified of any additional information needed to confirm or clarify information provided in the application and the deadline by which to submit such information.
 Applicants must submit applications electronically.
-Applications may not be mailed, hand carried, or sent by facsimile.
+Applications may not be mailed, hand carried or sent by FAX.